SCRT-HQ/VaporShell/docs/glossary/New-VSSESTemplate.md

----
-layout: glossary
-title: New-VSSESTemplate
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSSESTemplate

 ## SYNOPSIS
-Adds an AWS::SES::Template resource to the template
+Adds an AWS::SES::Template resource to the template.
+Specifies an email template.
+Email templates enable you to send personalized email to one or more destinations in a single API operation.
+For more information, see the Amazon SES Developer Guide: https://docs.aws.amazon.com/ses/latest/DeveloperGuide/send-personalized-email-api.html.

 ## SYNTAX